 Later, when you think that your blog needs the next level of speed and resources, you can upgrade and not pay for resources you don’t need from the beginning.
 So, let’s review the shared hosting features of Bluehost and compare them to what iPage offers for the same type of hosting.

-If you want to get a web hosting for unlimited domains, you will need to upgrade your account.
+If you want to get web hosting for unlimited domains, you will need to upgrade your account.
 Or simply, use the “Plus” plan that costs more.
 You will get good services, but also, you will pay more than what iPage offers.

 So, the winner is iPage for low-cost hosting and unlimited resources.
 But also, you get over $500 of advertising credits with Google Adwords, Facebook, and the Yahoo/Bing ad networks.
 In terms of budget, you can build an online store and start selling faster with iPage.
 The complete eCommerce web hosting solutions make things professional for all.

 Both companies are good, in my own experience.
-However, I received some Bluehost reviews that reported a big downtime happened in the past, it affected the Bluehost reliability.
+However, I received some Bluehost reviews that reported a big downtime happened in the past, which affected the Bluehost reliability.
 That downtime affected customer support also and no one found a way to get help at that time.

 On the other side, I don’t have any record of a big iPage downtime.
 But, their customer support is not as good as Bluehost.